Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **"Comment your code like you're explaining it to a grumpy, sleep-deprived, caffeine-addicted coworker who's also about to miss their flight.
-Clarity is king, and brevity is its loyal, caffeinated jester."**
+- **Pro Tip:**  Before wrestling with a bug for hours,  **Google it first.**  Seriously.
+You're not the first person to face the wrath of a semicolon; someone's already written a Stack Overflow answer (and probably a hilarious blog post) about it.
+Save your sanity, and your hair.

 ---

-### 📅 Last Updated: 2024-12-28 01:14
+### 📅 Last Updated: 2024-12-28 08:19

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!